tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

       `ResponseProcessProposal.accept` MUST *exclusively* depend on the parameters passed in the call to `RequestProcessProposal`, and the last committed Application state (see [Properties](#properties) section below).
+    * Moreover, application implementors SHOULD always set `ResponseProcessProposal.accept` to _true_ unless they _really_ know what the potential liveness implications of returning _false_ are.

 >**TODO**: should `ResponseProcessProposal.accept` be of type `Result` rather than `bool`? (so we are able to extend the possible values in the future?)